nus-cs2103-AY2021S2/tp/docs/UserGuide.md

   * `HH:mm` is the time in 24 hours format.
 * The specified date and time **cannot be in the past**.
 * The specified date and time **cannot be in conflict with existing meetings** in iScam.
-* When editing tags, the existing tags of the client will be removed i.e adding of tags is not cumulative.
+* When editing tags, the existing tags of the client will be removed i.e. adding of tags is not cumulative.
 * The `done` parameter **only accepts `yes` or `no`**.

 Examples: